bequadrat/modx-template-select/README.md

-# modx-template-select
+# TemplateSelect

-MODX Extra to let the user select a template before creating a new resource
+A MODX Extra by [bequadrat](http://www.bequadrat.de).

+This extra lets a manager user choose which template to use when creating new resources.
+Developed during the MODX CCC 2015 based on an idea by [mindeffects](/mindeffects).